APPLICATIONS ARE REVIEWED DAILY. YOU CAN EXPECT A RESPONSE WITHIN 24 HOURS.

 Stewardship

-Increase community awareness of victimization, prevention, and available resources through public speaking and media requests as assigned by supervisor.
+Increase awareness of victimization, prevention, and available resources through public speaking and media requests as assigned by supervisor.

 Professional Development

-Maintain and develop skills and knowledge by attending training especially as it relates to victimization and trauma; ensures licensure and certifications are up to date needed for the job.
+Maintain and develop skills and knowledge by attending training and ensure licensure and certifications are up to date as needed for the job.

-Position Requirements
+Physical Requirements

-Light work: Exerting up to 20 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, twist, carry, push, pull or otherwise move objects, including the human body.
+Light work: Exerting up to 20 pounds of force occasionally and/or a negligible amount of force frequently or constantly lift, twist, carry, push, pull or otherwise move objects, including the human body.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Employee must have access to transportation that allows them to meet all job requirements in a timely fashion.
+Position may require staff to work outside of the typical work hours as the agency provides services 24/7

-No calls, emails, or visits please.
 For immediate consideration, please formally apply online and provide a resume and cover letter.

 The above statements are intended to describe the general nature and level of work being performed by people assigned this job classification.
 They are not to be constructed as an all-inclusive list of all duties, skills, and responsibilities of people so assigned.
-Safe Alliance may still be subject to government mandated vaccine requirements and testing similar to the ones outlined by the OSHA Emergency Temporary Standard.
-As a condition of employment you must be willing to submit proof of vaccination or submit testing results weekly or as outlined by the agency.
-Proof of vaccination status must be provided at hiring and/or upon request by the agency.

 The Agency's policy is to provide equal opportunity in all terms, conditions, and privileges of employment for all qualified applicants and employees without regard to race, color, creed, religion, national origin, sex, age, marital status, disability or veteran status.